 How to Keep Your Business Ahead of a Data Breach

-Pundits have long said it’s a matter of when, not if you suffer a data breach.
-This is a scary situation for any small or midsize North Dakota business to be in.
-Breaches could cost millions, and you probably don’t have that kind of cash to spare.
+Experts have long said it’s a matter of when, not if, you will suffer a data breach.
+This is a scary situation for any small or midsize business to be in.
+Breaches could cost millions, and you most likely don’t have that kind of cash to spare.

 While preventing a data breach isn’t always possible, you’re not entirely without options.
 There are plenty of precautions you can take to stave off these damaging attacks, protecting your company and customers.
-Here are a few strategies to keep your business ahead of a data breach.
+Here are a few strategies to keep your North Dakota business or South Dakota business ahead of a data breach.

 Layers of Protection

-You don’t just protect your home with a door.
-You also have locks and an alarm system, and maybe an attack dog.
+You don’t just protect your home with a door, you install locks and an alarm system, and maybe even an attack dog.
 In other words, you use many layers of protection to keep your home safe.
-You should take the same approach to protecting confidential data for your business.
+You should take the same approach when protecting confidential data for your business.

-A firewall is a good start, but you also need antivirus programs, password protection, and maybe even encryption or VPN to ensure data security.
-With proper safety measures in place, you can prevent a large number of potential attacks and meet your obligations to keep consumer data private.
+A firewall is a good start, but you also need antivirus programs, password protection, and possibly encryption or VPN to ensure data security.
+With proper safety measures in place, you can prevent a large number of potential attacks and meet your obligations to keep consumer and company data private.

 Upgrade Password Policies and Procedures

-Passwords that limit access to approved personnel are a must, but they’re only going to offer the protection you need if you use them wisely.
-This means you have to take steps to make them unbreakable.
+Passwords that limit access to approved personnel are a must, but they only offer the protection you need if you use them wisely.
+This means you have to take steps to make passwords unbreakable.

 Start with long passwords of 12 or more characters, including upper and lowercase letters, numbers, and symbols.
-It could mean making employees change passwords quarterly, and locking them out immediately when they no longer work for the company.
+You could also make employees change passwords quarterly and lock them out immediately when they no longer work for the company.
 You might want to add two-factor authentication or biometrics for access.
 These upgraded protections can significantly decrease the potential for breach via stolen or hacked passwords.